The Markdown Editor uses a short-hand syntax style text to create documents and then converts that text to HTML.

 For example, you can add internal feedback to the respective team members

 Find and Replace

-- Find and Replace: To search a text within your article, and replace it with another text.
-You can also use this to find the occurrences of the text content in the article.
+- Find and Replace: Search a text within your article and replace it with another text.
+You can also use this to find the article's text content occurrences.
 This is particularly handy in long articles

 Type in your desired syntax